ThatXliner/blog/_posts/2020-11-9-modern-editor-war.md

 - Built-in refactoring capabilities
 - blah blah blah...

 The list goes on.
-The more it goes, the more it seems like an IDE.
+The more it goes, the more VSCode seems like an IDE.
+It kinda is.

 Atom requires a (deprecated) package for this.
 Like [Nuclide](https://nuclide.io) or [PlatformIO](https://docs.platformio.org/en/latest/integration/ide/atom.html) (wait that's maintained) or [Atom IDE UI](https://ide.atom.io).
+Did I say deprecated?
+Atom has [atom-community](https://github.com/atom-community/atom-languageclient) now but it took me a while to figure out how Atom stands in the IDE world.

+VS Code has all that built in, as I said above.

 Wait, I never said I didn't use VS Code. ~~Well I actually use [VS Codium](https://vscodium.com) but that's pretty much the same.~~ I mainly use the debugger for Python.
 Goodbye print statement debugging! ~~I have no clue how to use the [pdb](https://docs.python.org/3/library/pdb.html) anyway~~.